-A. Absences for reasons other than those listed above are unexcused absences (unlawful).

-B. Parental Liability

-- 1) If a child has not been in attendance/enrolled within fifteen (15) calendar days after the first day of school, or if a child has accumulated five unlawful absences, the principal or superintendent will report the absences to the Compulsory School Attendance Enforcement Office of the State Department of Education. - 2) Parents/guardians who refuse or willfully fail to adhere to this law will be guilty of negligence and educational neglect and, upon conviction, will be subject to a \$1,000 fine and/or up to one year in jail in accordance with Section 97-5-39 (Mississippi Code, 1972).
+- A. Absences for reasons other than those on the aforementioned list are unexcused absences (unlawful). - B. Parental Liability - 1) If a child has not been in attendance/enrolled within fifteen (15) calendar days after the first day of school, or if a child has accumulated five unlawful absences, the principal, superintendent and/or designee will report the absences to the Compulsory School Attendance Enforcement Office of the State Department of Education. - 2) Parents/guardians who refuse or willfully fail to adhere to this law will be guilty of negligence and educational neglect and, upon conviction, will be subject to a \$1,000 fine and/or up to one year in jail in accordance with Section 97-5-39 (Mississippi Code, 1972).